harikrishna34/kubernetes-website/content/en/docs/tasks/manage-daemon/create-daemon-set.md

   Where `<pod-name>` is the name of one of your Pods.

-1. To clean up the Daemonset and its Pods:
+## {{% heading "cleanup" %}}

   ```
   kubectl delete -f basic-daemonset.yaml
   ```

 This simple DaemonSet example introduces key components like init containers and host path volumes, which can be expanded upon for more advanced use cases.
-For more details refer [DaemonSet](/docs/concepts/workloads/controllers/daemonset/).
+For more details refer to [DaemonSet](/docs/concepts/workloads/controllers/daemonset/).